Proj-Valentine/Python_Projects/README.md

 Each directory contains specific Python scripts related to the described tasks.
 Before running any script, ensure you have Python installed on your system and meet any additional dependencies mentioned within each script.

 Feel free to explore and utilize these Python projects for your file processing and reporting needs.
-Contributions and feedback are welcome, and we hope these scripts will prove helpful in streamlining your tasks!
+Contributions and feedback are welcome, and I hope these scripts will prove helpful in streamlining your tasks!

-`file path(names)` should / be modified approriately to match your system
+`file path(names)` should / be modified appropriately to match your system

 **Note**: Please refer to the individual directories for more detailed instructions on running each script, `parameters` , `*Args` and `return values`.